Fairless Local School District

 The Fairless Local School District is a public school district in Stark County, Ohio, United States.
 The district covers 100 mi2 in southwestern Stark County and serves students south of Massillon including the villages of Beach City, Brewster, Navarre, and Wilmot, and the townships of Sugar Creek and Bethlehem.
-The Pre–5 elementary school houses about 840 students as well as a small preschool wing, the middle school for grades 6–8 houses 440 students, and Fairless High School is home to 650 students in grades 9 through 12.
+As of the 2024–25 school year, Fairless Elementary School houses 613 students in grades Pre-K through 5, Fairless Middle School for grades 6–8 houses 293 students, and Fairless High School is home to 327 students in grades 9 through 12.

 Schools

 The district operates three schools, all located along Navarre Road in Sugar Creek Township, just southeast of Brewster and approximately 3 mi southwest of Navarre.
 District administrative offices are located inside Fairless High School.